 Most major breed registries have futurity programs.
 The largest is of course, the American Quarter Horse registry with futurities offered for many disciplines.
 There are also maturity programs for horses within a specific age group.
 The American Paint Horse registry offers a tiered futurity program based on the cost of the horse’s sire’s stud fee and other specifications.
 The program is divided into Platinum, Gold, Silver and Bronze and horses may be entered at their level or below when competing.
 Horses are shown in in-hand classes and in performance classes.
 The cost of these programs is in the thousands of dollars, however, the paybacks for winning are equally impressive.
 The Arabian Horse Association offers futurity classes for Arabian, Half-Arabian and Anglo-Arabians.
 Horses enrolled in these programs compete in futurity classes at national and international competitions.
 Horses in these programs must be DNA tested to ensure that they are eligible.

 Some competition based associations such as those promoting barrel horses, jumpers or other performances horses may have their own futurity programs.
-Competitions for breeds exist within almost every discpline from driving, dressage to long distance riding.
+Competitions for breeds exist within almost every discipline from driving, dressage to long distance riding.

 Futurities are common in the race horse world.
 These are races that two-year-olds run in.
 They may be Thoroughbreds, Arabians, Quarter Horses or other breeds that offer flat races.
-The purses for these races are typically higher than other races, as owners and breeders contribute to the pool through the program fees.
+The prizes for these races are typically higher than other races, as owners and breeders contribute to the pool through the program fees.

 The word futurity means “the quality of being or happening in the future” according to the Miriam Webster dictionary.